TomObungu/physics.md/OCR A Level Physics/Specification/Energy, Power And Resistance/Electron gun.md

 As electrons accelerate towards the anode and gain kinetic energy, the work done on a single electron is $eV$, where $e$ is the elementary charge and $V$ is the alternating p.d.
 This is because of the equation $W = VQ$ where $Q$ is represented with the value of $e$.

 by considering the law of the conservation of energy we can derive an equation relating the work done on the electron to its increase in kinetic energy.

+This is because as the electron moves through the electric field, the work done by the electric field is transferred into kinetic energy.
 $$
 \text{work done on an electorn = gain in kinetic energy}
 $$